 Discover a new favourite or revisit a much-loved classic.
-From A Christmas Carol to Wuthering Heights, these are the world’s most iconic books.
+From One Hundred Years of Solitude to The Secret History, these are the world’s most iconic books.

 In the Record Department of the sprawling Ministry of Truth, Winston Smith skilfully rewrites the past to appease the needs of the Party.